Frequently Asked Questions

 - The participant agrees to the terms and conditions of the program.

-Load Flexibility VPP aggregators must collect and maintain the following information to enroll eligible participants under Incentive Option 4:
+Load flexibility VPP aggregators must collect and maintain the following information to enroll eligible participants and their devices under Participation Option 4:

 - Name of the participant